spikebike/pstream/README.md

 # pstream
-A bandwidth and latency benchmark to test cache and memory latency, bandwidth, and parallelism.
+A bandwidth, latency, and parallelism benchmark to test cache and memory.

 Designed to expose and quantify parallelism in the memory hierarchy by tracking the performance of varying number of threads over varying